ysnygr/Exercises/README.md

-These are general exercises about Image Processing.
+These scripts are developed in scope of Udacity Computer Vision Nanodegree program.